What To Do With Old Socks? Be To(e)tally Sustainable

 6. COMPOST IF MADE WITH NATURAL FABRICS

-Wondering what to do with old wool socks?
+Wondering what to do with old wool socks (and what to do with old books and old jeans too)?

 Send those natural materials back into soil through the magic of composting!